 - the person(s) having the authority of decision-making in the family

 Then comes the communication stage, in which every family member will be inquired about specifics of their lives and recent stressor(s).
-The therapist will ask about what triggered the conflict and how the family has been trying to handle the situation so far.
-Each family member can express what they think and how they feel because of the unresolved conflict.
+The therapist will ask about what triggered the conflict and how the family has been trying to handle the situation.
+Each family member can express their thoughts and feelings because of the unresolved conflict.
 All individual stressors are viewed in the context of the larger unit: the family.

-Next, the family therapist sets goals during the goal-setting stage, to resolve the major conflict, identified by both the family and the therapist together.
-The therapist works separately as well as mutually with all members to help resolve a conflict that has been impacting their relationships.
+Next, the family therapist sets goals during the goal-setting stage to resolve the central conflict identified by the family and the therapist.
+The therapist works separately as well as mutually with all members to help resolve a dispute that has been impacting their relationships.

 The last stage of a family therapy session is the homework-assigning stage.
-Finally, a therapist will work out a treatment plan and assign outside-session homework.
+Finally, a therapist will devise a treatment plan and assign outside-session homework.
 Doing such exercises will slowly help you learn ways to cope with the problem(s) without the assistance of a therapist.

-Additional therapy sessions are scheduled for further delving into the family’s problems and dynamics as well as track the progress.
+Additional therapy sessions are scheduled to further delve into the family’s problems and dynamics and track the progress.

 How does a Therapist Respond to Arguments During Therapy?

 Arguments/disagreements may often arise during the interview session.
-In a controlled environment, where therapists can notice the dynamics right away, arguments and interruptions serve as helpful tools.
+In a controlled environment where therapists can notice the dynamics immediately, arguments and interruptions serve as helpful tools.

-Some counselors allow these arguments to take their own course to better understand the core issue.
-However, if your therapist sees the conversation drifting into personal attacks, he or she will have to intrude, take control of the session, and set certain boundaries to restore peace without taking sides.
+Some counselors allow these arguments to take their course to understand the core issue better.
+However, suppose your therapist sees the conversation drifting into personal attacks.
+In that case, they will have to intrude, take control of the session, and set certain boundaries to restore peace without taking sides.

-Your therapist will then try steering the conversation in the direction that maximizes the odds of resolving the disagreements.
+Your therapist will then try steering the conversation in a direction that maximizes the odds of resolving the disagreements.